tomgrv/vue-easy-state-machine/README.md

 #### `stateChange`

 * When: On each state change, after `onLeave` and before `onEnter` are called
-* First argument: previous index name
+* First argument: previous step name
-* Second argument: next index name
+* Second argument: next step name

 ### Transitions